kovrov/meta-signum/README.md

     ntpdate -s time.nist.gov
     /etc/init.d/ntpd start

+To force SSH login to use only Public Key Authentication.
+Append the public keys to `/home/root/.ssh/authorized_keys`.
+Edit following section of `/etc/ssh/sshd_config`:

+    PasswordAuthentication no

 ### Hacking

 Signum is the application that being started automatically when device is booted.
 The init script `/etc/init.d/signum` could be used stop or start the app.
 QML files are located in `/usr/share/signum/`.